Tim-Liam-Hill/Tim-Liam-Hill/README.md

 </p>

 ### My interests
 My interests tend to lean towards more theoretical aspects of Computer Sciences.
-I am deeply interested in Compiler Construction, but also have found myself researching both Security, Discrete Mathematics and Problem Solving in my own time.
+I am deeply interested in Compiler Construction, but also have found myself researching both Security, Mathematics and Problem Solving in my own time.
+I also find myself drawn to developing silly discord bots for my friends.

 ### My Current Work
+ My current focus is on my studies.
+If you would like to collaborate on a project however, please feel free to send me an email.

  ### Contact me
 u17112592@tuks.co.za